s7xdd/s7xdd/README.md

 - 👋 Hi, I’m @s7xdd
-- 👀 Developing interesting Java projects is my passion.
+- 👀 A human interested in developing softwares.
-- 🌱 I'm currently aiming to build a unique project.
+- 🌱 Also I love plants.

 <!---
 s7xdd/s7xdd is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.